 At 14, my father took me to his bank’s local branch to open my first savings account.
 We sat down at the desk with the bank manager, and I shared that I had saved $370 and I needed a place to keep it so it would grow.
 Entering high school, I knew I wanted two things on the day I turned 16: a driver’s license and a car.
 If I was going to make them both happen, I was going to need a plan.
 Dad and I worked out a savings plan to help me save the money I earned from a part-time tutoring job.
 It took me a bit longer to save up for my first car than I anticipated, but planning and saving to reach a future goal is a valuable life lesson—one I share with my clients every day.

 Would you take a moment to share the lessons you learned from your parents about money, saving, investing, giving?
 It might be a quote.
 It might be a story.
-But drop me a line and share how what your parents taught you is impacting you today.
-If you’d like to share privately, then email me at email@example.com.
+But drop me a comment and share how what your parents taught you is impacting you today.